fullmetalbrackets/blog/src/content/wiki/korben.md

 ## Information

 Bought on EBay for $45.
-It came with a small laptop-sized 2.5" internal HDD.
-(The only kind that fits.)
-Currently not in use.
+It came with a small laptop-sized 2.5" internal HDD (the only kind that fits) that has been trucking without issues for several years.
+It runs Proxmox, which I use once in a blue moon for testing stuff in VMs.